-- Georgia ranking: The state’s sixth largest public university
+- Georgia Ranking: The state’s seventh largest public university

-- Educational diversity: Six colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Nursing, Richards College of Business
+- Educational Diversity: Seven colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Tanner Health System School of Nursing, Richards College of Business, University College

-- Degree programs: 87 fields of study, including bachelor’s, master’s, specialist and doctoral programs as well as post-baccalaureate and post-master’s certificates
+- Degree Programs: 86 fields of study, including bachelor’s, master’s, specialist and doctoral programs as well as post-baccalaureate and post-master’s certificates

-- Economic impact: $518 million as reported by the University System of Georgia Board of Regents in
+- Economic Impact: Record $604 million - as reported by the University System of Georgia Board of Regents in 2018

-- Geographic reach: Students from 43 states and 74 countries
+- Geographic Reach: Students from 36 states and 69 countries

-- The University of West Georgia was named one of the Most Promising Places to Work in Student Affairs for 2017.
-UWG is one of only two universities nationwide to receive this national recognition from the Center for Higher Education Enterprise (CHEE) for four consecutive years.
+- Named one of the Most Promising Places to Work in Student Affairs for 2019.
+UWG is one of only two universities nationwide to receive this national recognition from the Center for Higher Education Enterprise (CHEE) for seven consecutive years.

 - Expanding the Carrollton-Carroll County Education Collaborative into the west Georgia region.